greenwoodad/iconcheck/README.md

 This program requires that the local and remote computers have password-less SSH between them enabled via private rsa keys.

-I run this as a cron job every five minutes.
+I suggest running this as a cron job every five minutes or so.

 ## Prerequisites